 The term Artificial Intelligence (or AI) was coined in the mid 1950s.
 The technology was heavily funded by the Department of Defense for many years.
 Unfortunately, the practitioners at the time were overly optimistic and failed to plan for some of the difficulties that they eventually faced.
 By the mid 1970s, funding was largely cut in favor of more promising projects.

-In the early 1980s, AI re-surged with the commercial success of a branch called Expert Systems.
+AI re-surged in the 1980s with the commercial success of a branch called Expert Systems.
 But again, there were issues, and AI fell back into hibernation and had followings mostly in research institutes.

-By the 1990s, AI came back again with special emphasis on data mining and advanced deep data analytics.
+AI came back in the 1990s with special emphasis on data mining and advanced deep data analytics.
 In 1997, Deep Blue became the first chess computer to beat the world champion Garry Kasparov.
 In the 2000s, the Defense Advanced Research Projects Agency (DARPA) developed successful autonomous vehicle programs known as the DARPA Grand Challenge (navigating 131 miles of rugged terrain) and Urban Challenge (navigating a protected 55 mile track while obeying traffic laws, hazards, other vehicles, and even pedestrians).
-The DARPA programs have resulted in many of the collision avoidance and autonomous vehicle solutions available in our cars today.
+The DARPA programs resulted in many of the collision avoidance and autonomous vehicle solutions available in our cars today.